ClearExplanationsAI/CLEAR-MRI/README.md

 There are three folders.

 * CNN training stores the scripts for training the CNNs referenced in the paper.
 * CLEAR-MRI stores the scripts for the explaianable AI method CLEAR-MRI that explains the classifications of a CNN trained on the PLORAS dataset.
+* Statistical Verication. stores the scripts for the statistical analyses specified in appendices A1 and A2.

 ## Prerequisites